When you fill out a Marketplace application, you'll need to estimate what your household income is likely to be for the year you want coverage.

 ♦ The Affordable Care Act set the cutoff at 400% of Federal Poverty Level (FPL).
 Anyone with income over 400% FPL cannot receive help with premiums.

 The American Rescue Plan Act changed everything for up to two years.
+The Inflation Reduction Act (IRA) of 2022 added 3 more years, through the end of 2025.

 It eliminated the Federal Poverty Level (FPL) requirement based on income.